kobirhumayun/finance_management/DEPLOYMENT.md

 # Deployment Guide

 This project ships a Next.js frontend located in [`client/`](client) and an Express-based API server in [`server/`](server).
-Both services rely on environment variables that are documented in their respective `.env.example` files.
+Both services now read their configuration from the layered environment bundles stored under [`env/`](env).
+The base Compose definition (`compose/base.yml`) is shared between development and production, while overlays (`compose/development.yml`, `compose/production.yml`) inject the appropriate env files and commands for each workflow.
 This guide walks through the configuration values that must be provided and outlines a repeatable process for promoting the stack to production.

 ## 1. Provision dependencies